 If the fill valve is not fully open, this can cause the washer to stick against the valve body, causing the loud vibration noise you are hearing.

 - When the toilet button is pushed the mechanism inside the cistern called the flush valve lifts, allowing the water to run between the flush valve housing and the flush valve washer.

 - Once all the water has been dispersed, the mechanism falls down resealing the flush valve washer to the flush housing.

 - As the water re-fills, the toilet cistern the weight of the water pushing down onto the flush washer reseals the water.

 The flush valve washer is a rubber washer which sits between the flush housing and the toilet cistern when pushed down acts as a great seal.

 But, over time, that diaphragm can harden and become stiff.
 So instead of forming a tight seal, it allows water to escape.

 Can You Change A Flush Valve Washer?

-Just like the fill valve, the simple answer is yes; however, there are so many different types of flush valves on the market that if you don’t have the right diaphragm washer that for that particular brand you will not get the correct seal.
+Just like the fill valve, the simple answer is yes; however, there are so many different types of flush valves on the market that if you don’t have the right diaphragm washer for that particular brand you will not get the correct seal.

 How Can I Tell If It’s The Fill Valve Or The flush Valve?